zzq0219/Cursor-Register/README.md

 - Register Cursor accounts and save account, password and token to .csv locally.
 - Register Cursor accounts upload tokens to One API.
-- Clean up Cursor channels with low balance in One API.
+- Manage Cursor channels with low balance in One API.
 - The above features all support to run in Github Action environment.

 ## Run in local